carbon-design-system/developer-essentials/README.md

 # IBM Design System Developer Essentials - Learning Bundle
-For creation of Developer Essentials course for Carbon / Front-end Skills
+For creation of Developer Essentials Course for Carbon / Front-end Skills

 ## Program details

 Design System Developer Essentials Distance Learning course

-* Lab content introduction sessions during FEDucation times - will be recorded and played back or livestreamed.
+* Lab content introduction sessions during FEDucation times - will be recorded and played back or livestreamed
 * Learning activities which can be completed independently or as part of classroom sessions led by FED@IBM local branch leaders

-### Overview
+## Overview

-Format: Online Lab Instruction, plus scheduled lab sessions
+Format: Online lab instruction, plus scheduled lab sessions

 Leveraging FED@IBM local branch leaders who can be in-room proxies for attendees at these sites: